Bail: Ireland

 In Ireland, bail (bannaí, from Old Norse band, "binding") is when a person enters a written bond (recognisance), committing to appear before the court to answer the charges made against them.
 A person may be required to lodge money as part of their bail.
-A surety is a person who makes themselves responsible for a prisoner coming to court.
-They promise to pay a sum of money to the court if the prisoner does not appear as agreed; however, commercial bail bonding as in the U.S. is illegal.
+A surety is a person who makes themselves responsible for a defendant coming to court.
+They promise to pay a sum of money to the court if the defendant does not appear as agreed; however, commercial bail bonding as in the U.S. is illegal.

 There are three kinds of bail: